brightlabscomau/craftcommerce-securepay/README.md

 - No sensitive card data is ever transmitted to or stored on your servers.
 - Secure tokenization is handled entirely by the JavaScript SDK.

+### 3D Secure 2.0
+The plugin includes full 3D Secure 2.0 implementation:
+- Enhanced authentication flow for high-risk transactions
+- Automatic challenge flow when required by the card issuer
+- Seamless integration with the payment process
+- Configurable per gateway instance

 ### Authentication Flow
 ```
 Client Browser → SecurePay JS SDK (Tokenization)
        ↓ (Token)
 Your Server → Craft Commerce → SecurePay API (Payment Processing)
+       ↓ (3D Secure if required)
+3D Secure Challenge → Card Issuer → Customer Authentication
 ```

 ## 🧪 Testing

 ### Test Environment
 To use the test environment, simply enable **Sandbox Mode** in the gateway settings.
-The plugin will automatically use the correct sandbox URLs.
+The plugin will automatically use the correct sandbox URLs and pre-configured test credentials.

 ### Test Card Numbers